kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-04-17-setup-cuda-developement-with-vscode.md

 enable_language(CUDA)
 ```

-Now you can configure, build and run your project with CUDA on board.
+Now you can select your kit (Clang for instance), configure, build and run your project with CUDA on board.

 ### Further reading
 Using this knowledge you can go deep and experiment with: